-Sadie is one of these children suffering from chronic seizures.
+Sadie suffers from chronic seizures.
 She is a six-year-old girl struggling with 100 seizures each and every day of her life.
-Nothing proved to be effective enough until her parents decided to give Sadie cannabidiol.
-Since then, Sadie has found a safe treatment for her chronic problems.
+Nothing proved to be effective enough, so her parents decided to give Sadie cannabidiol.

 Medical cannabis, also known as medical marijuana, is an herbal drug.
 You can find it being used interchangeably with the term “marijuana.”
 The latter is isolated from the flower and leaves of the plant.
 Cannabis is famous for its fine antispasmodic and analgesic or pain relieving/killing benefits.